juce-framework/JUCE-tutorials/markdown/tutorial_dsp_delay_line.md

+---
+title: Create a string model with delay lines
+---
 # Tutorial: Create a string model with delay lines

 Implement a realistic string model by means of physical modelling.
 Incorporate a delay line to create intricate echo patterns in the stereo sound field.